 This program combines a VCAL Senior school completion certificate and a Certificate II in Animal Studies.

 You will have access to a Student Pathways Advisor (SPA).
 Careers counselling will be an integral part of the program.
-You will be part of our unique Youth Unit, with expert teachers who specialise in working with young people.

 To be awarded a Senior VCAL, you must complete a learning program that contains a minimum of 10 credits.
 One credit is awarded on successful completion of 90-100 nominal hours of accredited curriculum.
 A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components from: